I don't have experience with sea turtles or research, is this project for me?

 Why are there set arrival dates?

-Upon your arrival, there will be several important training sessions that will allow you to become familiar with our methodology, and teach you about the endangered sea turtles we work so hard to protect.
+Upon your arrival, there will be several important training sessions that will allow you to become familiar with our methodology.
 This ensures that you will be well-prepared to survey the nesting beaches, monitor the sea turtles in the harbour and answer basic questions the public may have while you are on surveys.

 What is the nearest Airport or can I take a bus from Athens?